 If dietary restrictions are started right away, it may be possible to prevent acute toxicity.
 However, long-term complications may still occur.
 These may include:

 Copyright © Nucleus Medical Media, Inc.

 Your doctor may also suspect galactosemia after a urine test.
 The diagnosis can be confirmed with a blood test, including enzyme levels, or with a biopsy of the liver or other tissues.

 Galactosemia cannot be cured.
 Steps can be taken to prevent or minimize symptoms and complications.

 Avoid all products that contain or produce galactose.
-This includes milk or milk by-products, such as:
+This includes:

 Galactose can also be found in some non-milk products, such as:

 Certain medications have galactose or lactose fillers.
-Check with your pharmacist before using medications.
+Check with the pharmacist before using medications.

-Avoid supplements unless prescribed by your doctor.
+Avoid supplements unless prescribed by a doctor.
 Fillers and inactive ingredients, like galactose are not required to be listed in supplements.
-If you do take a supplement, ask your pharmacist if there is galactose or lactose in the product.

 American Liver Foundation.